Josh Oduro: Professional career

-Birmingham Squadron (2024–2025)
+Birmingham Squadron (2024–2026)

 After going undrafted in the 2024 NBA draft, Oduro joined the New Orleans Pelicans for the 2024 NBA Summer League and on October 11, 2024, he signed with the team.
 However, he was waived five days later and on October 28, he joined the Birmingham Squadron.

+New Orleans Pelicans (2026)

+On March 4, 2026, Oduro signed a two-way contract with the Pelicans.

+Melbourne United (2026–present)

+On July 28, 2026, Oduro signed with Melbourne United of the Australian National Basketball League (NBL) for the 2026–27 season.

 Personal life

-The son of Paul and Kris Oduro, he has one brother and one son.
-He has a certificate in Leadership & Development.
+Oduro was born to Kofi and Kris Oduro.
+His father ran track and played soccer in his native Ghana.

+Oduro and his wife, Caroline, had their first child in 2024.